swiftlang/swift-evolution/proposals/0206-hashable-enhancements.md

     the input data; the hash values it produces tend to form long chains of sequential integer clusters.
-While these aren't as bad as hash collisions, some hash table operations can slow down drasticaly when such clusters are present.
+While these aren't as bad as hash collisions, some hash table operations can slow down drastically when such clusters are present.
 (In Swift 4.1, `Set` and `Dictionary` use open addressing with linear probing, and they have to do some clever postprocessing of hash values to get rid of such patterns.)